Understand $0 and $1 in Javascript Regular Expression

 An prototype to extend exec method

 Including parentheses in a regular expression pattern causes the corresponding submatches to be remembered.
 For example, /a(b)c/ matches the characters 'abc' and remembers 'b', in which ‘abc’ may be stored in $0, and ‘b’ may be stored in group $1. /a(b)c(d)e/ matches the character ‘abcde’ and remembers ‘b’ in $1 and remembers ‘d’ in $2.
-There may be more groups.
 The number of groups could be the number of parentheses used in regular expression.
 But in most cases, we only deal with one group.
 So for the 1st step, understand the trick is very useful.

 There may be more than one submatch for $1.
 But our current methods only remember 1 submatch and they perform differently.
 Exec - RegExp method remembers the 1st submatch while match – string method remembers the last submatch.